wootje/free-internet-radio/README.md

 # free-internet-radio
-Free internet radio with https://radio-online as backend.
+Free internet radio with "https://radio-online" as backend.
 A large database with music songs.

-I made an webinterface to play online radio with https://radio-browser.info as backend.
+I made a free web-interface to play online radio.
 You can listen via my website or host it on your own webserver.
 You can also add radio stations on their website yourself.

 My website:
 <a href="https://urlshrt.eu/radio" target="_blank">https://urlshrt.eu/radio</a>